 What form of editing does your manuscript require?

-All editing is done in accordance with The Chicago Manual of Style and The Associated Press Stylebook.
+- All editing is done in accordance with The Chicago Manual of Style for novels and The Associated Press Stylebook for other publications.

 Ready to go or want more information?
 It’s easy!